cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

   client.

 The service configuration is stored in JSON format in a file named exactly as the service.
+File consists of three dictionaries:

+* config - defines key:value pairs that modify service behaviour.
+  (Currently no options are implemented yet)
-Each variable is defined as dictionary with three rquired keys.
+* variables - defines allowed input variables for the service.
+Dcitionary keys specify variable names.
+Allowed variable names consist of any combination of small and large letters, numbers and an underscore.
+National characters are not allowed [TBC].
+Each variable is defined as dictionary with three required keys.

-* type - defines type of variable, one of ("int", "float", "string", "set")
+  + type - defines type of variable, one of ("int", "float", "string")
-* default - default value
+  + default - default value
-* values - array with allowed values.
-For int and float exactly two elemets are
-  required: min and max.
+  + values - array with allowed values.
+For int and float exactly two elemets are required: min and max.
 For string array defines a list of allowed values.
+Allowed strings can contain national characters [NOT IMPLEMENTED YET].

+* sets - predefined sets of variable values.
+Each set is a dictionary of "variable name":"value" pairs.
+Values have to be valid according to variable definition in "variables" dictionary.
+Variables not defined in a set will use default values unless provided explicitely.
+Values for variables defined in a set can be overriden by specifying them explicitely in the input data.

+Keep in mind that JSON unlike Python does not allow dangling ',' separators.

 Example Test service configuration::

     {
+        "config" : {
+            "quota" : "10000"
+        },
+        "variables" : {
             "A" : {
                 "type" : "int",
                 "default" : 100,
                 "values" : [0,10000]
             },
             "B" : {
                 "type" : "float",
                 "default" : 20.99,
                 "values" : [-100,100]
             },
             "C" : {
                 "type" : "string",
                 "default" : "alpha",
                 "values" : ["alpha", "beta", "gamma", "delta"]
             }
+        },
+        "sets" : {
+            "Set1" : {
+                "A" : 1,
+                "B" : -55.55,
+                "C" : "delta"
             }
+            "Set2" : {
+                "A" : 1000,
+                "C" : "gamma"
+            },
+            "Set3" : {
+                "C" : "beta"
+            }
+        }
+    }

 Service templates are placed in a subdirectory named exactly as the service.
-They should consist of at least one file named "pbs.sh" which will be executed on Worker Node.
+They should contain at least two files "pbs.sh" and "epilogue.sh".
+The "pbs.sh" script after substitutions will be executed on Worker Node.
+The "epilogue.sh" script is executed after the job finishes and should create "status.dat" file in job working directory containing one line with jobs' exit code.
 Additional template files can be stored in arbitraty directory structure which will be replicated at WORKDIR of running job.
 Each file will be parsed and all occurances of @@{variable_name} will be replaced with value specified for variable "variable_name".

 Example Test template pbs.sh script::